jamiejennings/rosie-pattern-language/doc/rpl.md

 ```
 fn:arg                   fn applied to a single argument
 fn:(arg1, ..., argN)     fn applied to N args, N >= 0, in a tokenized context
-fn:{arg1, ..., argN)     fn applied to N args, N >= 0, in an untokenized context
+fn:{arg1, ..., argN}     fn applied to N args, N >= 0, in an untokenized context

 where arg is a pattern expression, a string or tag (with a # prefix), or an integer.
 ```